BIM2SIM/bim2sim/docs/828-add-pluginopenfoam/docs/_sources/developer-guide/doc-utilities.md.txt

 (docs-utilities)=
 # Utilities for documentation
-In this section utilities and howto use them for the bim2sim documentation will be explained.
+In this section utilities and how to use them for the bim2sim documentation will be explained.

 ```{eval-rst}
 .. toctree::